etienneschalk/scientific-data-viewer/README.md

 The extension includes specific settings for virtual environment management:

--   **`scientificDataViewer.pythonInterpreter`** (string, default: `""`): Python interpreter path for the extension.
-If empty, uses the Python extension's active interpreter.
-Can be set to a virtual environment Python executable. **Examples:** `"./venv/bin/python"`, `"C:\\venv\\Scripts\\python.exe"`
--   **`scientificDataViewer.autoDetectVirtualEnvironments`** (boolean, default: `true`): Automatically detect and suggest virtual environments in the workspace (uv, venv, conda, pipenv, poetry).
-When enabled, the extension will scan the workspace for these environments and offer them as options when no Python interpreter is configured.
--   **`scientificDataViewer.virtualEnvironmentPaths`** (array, default: `[]`): Additional paths to search for virtual environments beyond the workspace root.
-Each path should be a directory that may contain virtual environment folders. **Examples:** `["../shared-envs", "/opt/conda/envs"]`
--   **`scientificDataViewer.useExtensionEnvironment`** (boolean, default: `false`): Use the extension's own virtual environment instead of system or workspace environments.
-When enabled, the extension will create and use its own isolated virtual environment stored in VSCode's extension storage.
-This ensures all required packages are available without requiring system-wide installations or workspace-specific environments.
-The extension will automatically use `uv` (if available) to install Python 3.13 and create the environment, or fall back to Python `venv` and `pip`.
+-   **`scientificDataViewer.useExtensionEnvironment`** (boolean, default: `false`): Use the extension's own virtual environment instead of the Python extension's interpreter.
+When enabled, the extension will create and use its own isolated virtual environment stored in VSCode's extension storage. **Requires `uv` to be installed** - if uv is not available, the extension will fall back to using the Python extension's interpreter.
+The extension will automatically use `uv` to install Python 3.13 and create the environment with all required packages.

 **🚩 Feature Flags**